happy-dom

 Custom Elements

-You can test custom elements and web components using the same setup:Event Testing
+Test custom elements and web components with the same setup:Event Testing

 Test DOM events and user interactions:Configuration Tips